 In the run up to our deadline on Wednesday 2 May, you might be thinking about submitting your entry.
 Our challenges are open and submitting an entry is EASY – you’ve already done the hard work.
+Every school that submits will receive a free Party Pack to help you celebrate your pupils' reading journeys.
 Everything you’ve done to build a reading culture is relevant and we want to hear about it, in any format you choose.

 What’s the right challenge for me?

 Our challenges are flexible and you can enter as many or as few as you like!
 Choose from:

 - School (or GME) Reading Journey, a description of your progress in building a reading culture no matter where you started